 If the device does not show up in the web editor or Mac OS apps, follow the steps below.

-Plug in power and connect the pedal to your Mac using a USB mini B cable.
+Plug in power and connect the pedal to your PC using a USB mini B cable.

 If the pedal shows up as an external drive, that means it was started in USB Mass Storage mode for firmware updates.
 Plug in the pedal normally (without holding down either footswitch) to use MIDI.